w0006887/modules/0414/mdModule.md

 Once you have your own copy of the content, you can add your own notes.
 To make your notes stand out, you can utilize GitHub Markdown [alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).

+Note that some formatting may only be effective in certain editors/previewers.

 <span style="color: red">You can use colors.</span> This is created using the following HTML `span` tag.

 ```html